mrhunsaker/CondaOCRPipeline/README.md

 * The level of control and customization you need in the OCR process.
 * The programming complexity and the available community support for each tool.

 Ultimately, the best OCR tool depends on the specific requirements and characteristics of your PDF documents.
 It is often beneficial to try multiple tools and evaluate their performance on a representative sample of your data to find the most suitable one.
-The following discusses the strengths and weaknesses of tools included in the environment.
+The following discusses the strengths and weaknesses of OCR tools included in the environment:

 1. Tabula:
 * Strengths: Tabula is specifically designed for extracting tables from PDFs, making it ideal for tabular data extraction.
 It provides a simple interface to select tables graphically using a GUI or specify the table coordinates programmatically.
 Works well for structured data with clear table boundaries.